ibm-cloud-docs/vpc/fl-ordering.md

     For more information, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth#create-auth).
    {: note}

-## Creating a flow log collector using the UI
+## Creating a flow log collector by using the UI
 {: #fl-ordering-ui}
 {: ui}